apache/spark/python/docs/source/user_guide/sql/dataframe_creation.rst

 :meth:`SparkSession.createDataFrame` takes the `schema` argument to specify the schema of the :class:`DataFrame`.
 When it is omitted, PySpark infers the corresponding schema by taking a sample from the data.

-Creating a PySpark :class:`DataFrame` from a list of lists
+Creating a :class:`DataFrame` from Lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python